-Each child has a Form Tutor, who takes responsibility for his or her welfare and acts as a first port of call if there are any difficulties or concerns.
+Each pupil has a Form Tutor, who takes responsibility for their welfare and acts as a first port of call if there are any difficulties or concerns.
 The Form Tutor liaises with parents and other members of staff, as appropriate.

-Our House system further promotes a spirit of healthy competition and positive relationships between children of different ages.
+Our House system further promotes a spirit of healthy competition and positive relationships between pupils of different ages.

 Our care for our pupils permeates all aspects of school life, so everyone feels valued.
 The atmosphere of care and support that spreads through the school ensures the social, spiritual, emotional and physical well-being of our pupils and enables them to flourish.